 Forgiveness is just another step in your growth process.
 Everything that has occurred in your life, especially of significance, is a chance (and choice) to grow.
-When you don’t forgive, you remain stuck in that area when it turns out that could be precisely where immense transformation awaits you.
+When you don’t forgive or move on from the trauma, you remain stuck.
 Sometimes we push against growth because true growth is not sunshine and rainbows.
 This refusal to grow is one of the reasons forgiveness is so tough.

 We repeat what we cannot forgive:

 We also struggle to forgive when we are still tolerating the behavior from the same person or someone else.
-This adds to our inner turmoil.
-In order to forgive, we need to discontinue tolerating certain people and behavior in our life presently.
+This adds to our inner turmoil (cognitive dissonance).
+In order to forgive, we need to discontinue the patterns and make a clean break.
+Stop tolerating certain people and behavior in your life.
 We must refuse to allow that behavior into our lives in any shape or form.
 If we allow it, then we are also “guilty” and we let the past persist.

 It’s not you, it’s me:

-The first thing about choosing whether or not to forgive is realizing that you have a role (and responsibility) in your encounters that went sour (read more about Empaths and codependency).
+The first thing about choosing whether or not to forgive is realizing that you have a role (and responsibility) in your encounters that resemble and repeat your trauma (read more about Empaths and codependency).